CBSE Syllabus for Class 10 Science for 2021-2022

 Unit III: Natural Phenomena

-Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.
+Defects of vision and their corrections are explained, along with the applications of spherical mirrors and lenses.
+Finally, the refraction of light through a prism, dispersion of light, scattering of light, and their applications in daily life are discussed.

 Theme: How Things Work (32 Periods)

 Electric current: definition, electric potential difference and its unit, electric resistance and its unit.
 Ohm’s law and its applications, factors on which the resistance of a conductor depends.

 Series and parallel combination of resistors, their properties and applications in daily life.
 Heating effect of electric current and its applications.

 Electric power: definition, its unit, and the interrelation between P, V, I and R.

 Magnetic effects of current: magnetic field, field lines, and field due to a current-carrying conductor.
 Magnetic force on a current-carrying conductor and Fleming’s Left-Hand Rule.
 Applications of magnetic force in electric motors.